 On modern-day passenger ships, the purser has evolved into a multi-person office that handles general administration, fees and charges, currency exchange, and any other money-related needs of the passengers and crew.
 The Chief Purser often holds a rank equivalent to that of the Chief Officer (and wears the same three rank rings).

-Limerick had at least two important Pursers born in the county, William Burke and Christopher Rice.
+Limerick had at least two important Pursers born in the county, Walter Burke and Christopher Rice.

 1. Henry Burke, rose to the rank of commander and captained the 16-gun brig-sloop HMS Seagull from June 1802.
 In August 1803 he retook the East Indiaman Lord Nelson, which had been captured by the privateer Bellone several days previously.
 Henry Burke, and a younger brother, were lost with the rest of Seagull’s complement when she disappeared at sea in the English Channel in February 1805.